-Similarly, other scholars used asynchronic learning models to decrease incivility (Howard et al., 2020).
-To the most part, these interventions were conducted in healthcare organizations and academia (Clark et al., 2019; Howard et al., 2020; King et al., 2019; Olsen et al., 2020; Simpson et al.,2020), overlooking other public service organizations.
-Moreover, although all these interventions were based on learning, none of them was founded on a holistic view, and aimed at a sustainable change based on lifelong learning viewpoint that was indicated as effective to cultivate change and increase individuals’ ability to react to change and flourish, such as the four pillars of lifelong learning (Delros 2013)
+Other scholars have used asynchronic learning models to decrease incivility [20].
+For the most part, these interventions have been conducted in healthcare organizations and in academia [34,20,35,18,21], not in other public service contexts.
+Moreover, although all these interventions were based on learning, none was founded on a holistic view; that is, none was aimed at creating sustainable change based on lifelong learning as a way of increasing the ability of individuals to respond to change and to flourish, as in the four pillars of lifelong learning.

-The present Study
+The Present Study

-The current study's overarching goal was to utilize an intervention program in a public sector organization based on the four pillars of education that address personal learning and social context in a comprehensive learning framework.
+The goal of the present study is to apply and evaluate an intervention program in a public sector organization based on the four pillars of education and addressing personal learning and social context in a comprehensive learning framework.

-Method
+Materials and Methods

 Sample and Tools

-Semi-structured interviews with 18 randomly selected employees were conducted before attending two sequential workshops which constituted the mistreatment training and a month after the second workshop was conducted.
+Semi-structured interviews were conducted with 18 employees chosen at random.
+A first round of interviews took place before the employees attended the two sequential workshops that constituted the mistreatment training, and a second round took place a month after the second workshop.

-The interviewees were part of Seventy-five employees attending the workshops worked in various roles in the organizational unit (typists, secretaries, paralegals and mid-management).
-Tenure ranged from 5-20 years, average 15 years).
-Most (16 of 18) interviewees were female, representing their rate in the department.
+The interviewees were among 75 employees who attended the workshops, and who were working in various roles in the organizational unit (as typists, secretaries, paralegals, and middle managers).
+Tenure ranged from 5 to 20 years, with an average of 15 years.
+Most of the interviewees (16 of 18) were women, which was representative of the department as a whole.

-The first interview was aimed to understand the feeling, thoughts, perceptions and behaviours in the unit as perceived by the employees.
-Following the first interview, all the seventy-five employees attended the first workshop which aimed to expose them to the understanding of mistreatment and discuss past incidents of experienced mistreatment.
-The second workshop was conducted after three weeks and aimed to provide the employees with tools for dealing with future experiences and to promote safer organizational climate.
-Specifically, the second workshop was focused on personal skills such as empathy and its relation to mistreatments, self-awareness, self-regulation and stress tolerance mechanisms
+The objective of the first interview was to understand the feelings, thoughts, perceptions, and behaviors in the unit as perceived by the employees.
+Following the interview, all 75 employees attended the first workshop, which aimed to raise their awareness of mistreatment and to discuss past incidents.
+The second workshop, conducted three weeks later, aimed to provide them with tools for dealing with future experiences and to promote a safer organizational climate.
+This workshop focused on personal skills, such as empathy, and their relation to mistreatment, self-awareness, self-regulation, and stress tolerance mechanisms.

-This design was aimed at creating a sustainable impact as recommended by Cherniss et al. (1998) by adopting a lifelong learning framework (Delros, 2013), In particular, based of perceiving intervention as a process that spills over the dyadic relationship between perpetrator and victim to the social environment, the workshops were developed to emphasize group learning (learning to live together) to trigger a climate change.
+This design was selected to have a sustainable impact, as recommended by Cherniss et al. [30], by adopting a lifelong learning framework [24].
+In particular, drawing on a view of intervention as a process that spills over from the dyadic relationship between perpetrator and victim into the social environment, the workshops were developed to emphasize group learning (learning to live together) in order to trigger a change in the organizational climate.

 Procedure

-The public organization management chose to bring the training into the organization and selected the organizational unit that participated in the pilot training, with an aim to extend it to other units.
-Employees of the selected department were notified about the process, and before the interviews and workshop, an introductory session which announced the coming training, and its focus was delivered to all the employees and managers.
-Following this session, employees were randomly selected for the interviews.
-The purpose of the interviews was explained, discretion was assured, and informed consent was obtained from each of the participants.
+The management of the public organization under study chose to introduce the training and selected an organizational unit to participate in the pilot training, with the aim of extending it to other units.
+Employees of the selected department were informed about the process, and the interviews and workshops were preceded by an introductory session for all employees and managers in which the forthcoming training was announced.
+Following this introductory session, employees were selected at random to take part in the interviews.
+The purpose of the interviews was explained, confidentiality was assured, and informed consent was obtained from each of the participants.

-The trainers were academics and practitioners specializing in mistreatment and organizational trainings.
-The organization legal entities and top management approved the process and tools before the workshops, and non-disclosure agreements were signed between the college and the public organization legal entity.
+The trainers were academics and practitioners specializing in mistreatment and organizational training.
+The organization’s legal entities and top management approved the process and tools before the workshops took place, and non-disclosure agreements were signed between the college and the public organization legal entity.

-Findings
+Results

-The impact of the training
+Impact of the Training